strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/snippets/Rebuild-and-start-snippet.md

-## Reinitializing the application
+### Reinitializing the application
-Rebuild the administration panel and start the application with `YARN` or `NPM`:
+Rebuild the administration panel and start the application:

 <code-group>